 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 At a lengthy workshop and public discussion on Tuesday, November 12, 2019, the details of a long term lease for City-Owned property were reviewed.
 Stakeholders had an opportunity to weigh in with concerns and expressions of support, and City staff, along with VTUSA representatives, committed to working closely to clarify lease details based on feedback from the City Council.
-A City Ordinance authorizes a long term lease, and Ordinance No. 5509, proposing a long term lease between the City and Brightline/Virgin Trains (VTUSA), was introduced at the City Council meeting on Wednesday, November 13, 2019.
-The long term lease is for a train station and parking garage on the site of the current community garden and Downtown Library parking lot.
-The ordinance will be reviewed by the Planing & Zoning Board on November 21, 2019, and then come back to the City Council for a final public hearing on December 10, 2019.
+A City Ordinance authorizes a long term lease, and Ordinance No. 5509, proposing a long-term lease between the City and Brightline/Virgin Trains (VTUSA), was introduced at the City Council meeting on Wednesday, November 13, 2019.
+The long-term lease is for a train station and parking garage on the site of the current community garden and Downtown Library parking lot.
+The Planning & Zoning Board recommended approval of the Ordinance on November 21, 2019.
+A final public hearing will take place on December 10, 2019.

 VTUSA representatives answered questions and addressed concerns at the 12/12 workshop.
 Stakeholders, including neighbors, business owners, the Friends of the Library, Library Commons neighbors and the Junior League of Boca Raton expressed support, concerns and asked questions.
 Opportunities for additional public input will continue prior to December 10, 2019.